microbiomedata/nmdc_notebook_tools/docs/functions.rst

 NMDC Notebook Tools Documentation
 =================================

 Welcome to NMDC Notebook Tools documentation.
 This package provides tools for interacting with the NMDC API.
-Below are the available modules.
+The Collection Module is a foundational component that defines common behaviors and properties between collections.
+Each subclass is designed to be more user-friendly and specific for certain collections, making them the recommended entry points for using the package.
+Each function of CollectionSearch can be accessed via each subclass.

 NMDC Module
 ~~~~~~~~~~